BuildForSDGCohort2/traffic_check/README.md

 ## users APIs

-### "/api/v1/login"
+### "/signin"

-logs in a user using the username and password, A user **token** is then generated for use to access the **routes**
+logs in a user using the email and password, A user **token** is then generated for use to access the **routes**

-### "/api/register"
+### "/signup"

 signs up the user using:
 -username
 -email
 -password
--jobrole
-jobrole is either a normal user or an admin

-### GET "/api/v1/users"
+### GET "/search-users"

 Gets all users in the database.
 This operation is only possible if you are an admin.

 ## Accident routes

-### POST "/api/v1/report_incident"

-creates and accident case

-### GET "/api/v1/incident/:id"

-gets one specific traffic incident

-### GET "/api/v1/incidents"
+### GET "/allpost"

-Gets all the traffic incidents reported by users
+Gets all accident cases reported

+### GET "/getsubpost"

+gets an accident subpost

+### POST "/createpost"

+Creates an incident

+### GET "/mypost"

+Gets all posts that I have made previously

-### DELETE "/api/v1/delete_incident:id"
+### DELETE "/deletepost/:postId"

-Deletes any specific traffic incident.
+Deletes a post made by the user

 ### Methods Urls Actions

-    -POST	    /api/auth/signup	    signup new account
+    -POST	    /signup	        signup new account
-    -POST	    /api/auth/signin	    login an account
+    -POST	    /signin	        login an account
-    -GET	    /api/test/all	        retrieve public content
+    -GET	    /allpost        retrieve public content
-    -GET	    /api/test/user	        access User’s content
+    -GET	    /search-users	access User’s content
-    -GET	    /api/test/mod	        access Moderator’s content
-    -GET	    /api/test/admin	        access Admin’s content

 #### user signs up using: